ak7r4/Auth-Front/README.md

    - Main form: `http://localhost`
    - API (via proxy): `http://localhost/api/`

-**Note**: The back-end is in the `auth-backend` repository (replace with the actual name or link).
+**Note**: The back-end is in the `auth-backend` repository.
 Ensure the back-end API is running and accessible for proxy integration.

 ## Styling
 The front-end uses an elegant dark theme: